Annual SEMYO Concerto Competition 2021

 - Students may compete on any orchestral instrument except piano.
 Saxophone, harp, and percussion are also allowed.

-- Double concertos are allowed as long as both students are members of SEMYO.
+- Double concertos are allowed as long as both students are members of the same SEMYO ensemble.

 - Previous winners are eligible to compete and win the competition; however they may not do so two consecutive years in a row with the same ensemble.